peppy0510/PyWinLayout/README.md

-## Supported platforms
+## Features

-* Microsoft Windows 10
-* Other versions of Windows have not been tested yet.
+* Easily change layout with hotkey.
+* Works as a taskbar tray icon.
+* Support multi-monitor desktop environment.
+* Built-in preset automatically adapts to pivot screen horizontal and vertical.
+* You can enable and disable "Run on Windows startup" from the tray icon menu.
+* Aligns minimum or maximum size limited applications such as music player exactly to the edge of screen.

 ## How to install

 * Just download and install the latest release file.
 * Alternatively, if you like to build your own, download or clone a repository then execute makebuild.py.
 Python 3.x, Python packages in the requirements.pip file, and Inno Setup is required.

-## Features

-* Runs in the Windows desktop tray.
-* Support multi-monitor desktop environment.
-* Two types of built-in layout presets which response to the aspect ratio of the screen pivotting.
-* You can enable and disable "Run on Windows startup" from the tray icon menu.
-* 2-step layout calculation for minimum or maximum size limit applications such as music player.

 ## How to use

-* Once you execute, then tray icon will show up.
+* Once you execute, then tray icon will shows up.
-* Below table shows built-in hotkeys preset.
+* Below table shows built-in preset.

 | `NumLock is Turned On` |                    |                         |
 |:----------------------:|:------------------:|:-----------------------:|